Things to do in Namibia

 There may well be an awful lot of sand in Namibia - a country characterised by two vast deserts.

-We help you make the most of your time in this massive country, whether you're keen to cover as much ground as possible or focus on a few specific areas.
+We help you make the most of your time in this massive country.

-An enormous salt pan visible from space dominates the arid Etosha National Park, Namibia’s biggest conservation area.
+An enormous salt pan visible from space dominates the arid Etosha National Park.

-Forget potholed, muddy tracks; ribbons of dead-straight, smooth tarmac criss-cross Namibia, linking its most spectacular destinations.
+Forget potholed, muddy tracks; ribbons of dead-straight, smooth tarmac criss-cross Namibia.

-Home to some of the world’s highest sand dunes, Sossusvlei and Deadvlei are unmissable stops on any Namibia holiday, whether a self-drive trip or a tailor made or small group tour.
+Home to some of the world’s highest sand dunes, Sossusvlei and Deadvlei are unmissable.

-Travel north in Namibia to find unique and rare desert-adapted elephants roaming dry river beds through some of the country’s most inhospitable yet beautiful landscapes.
+Travel north in Namibia to find unique and rare desert-adapted elephants roaming dry river beds.

 A holiday to Namibia shouldn’t just be about desert landscapes and Big Five safaris.
-Tribal culture in Namibia is fascinating.
+Tribal culture is fascinating.

-Parents need to consider their options carefully before travelling in Namibia with kids.
+Parents need to consider their options carefully before travelling, but it can be done.

-We've interviewed a whole range of experts on Namibia - from a Swakopmund sand boarder to an award winning wildlife photographer and visionary ecolodge founder.
+We've interviewed a range of experts on Namibia - from a Swakopmund sand boarder to a award-winning photographer.